 How financially stressed employees can affect your bottom line

 When employees are suffering with their physical health, be it a cough or cold, or something more physically obvious such as a bad back, it’s generally easier to see the signs.
-However, if your employees are struggling with their mental health it can often be trickier to spot.
-And, with one in three of the UK workforce having been formally diagnosed with a mental health condition at some point in their lifetime1, it’s more important than ever for employers, and line managers to be able to recognise the signs of mental ill health.
+However, if your employees are struggling with their mental health it can sometimes be trickier to spot.

 Look out for signs from your employees